HIIT/dime-server/README.md

 [Java 7 JDK][1] or newer (i.e. Java version 1.7 or newer) is required.

+For Mac OS X you need to have [Xcode](https://developer.apple.com/xcode/) installed first.
+You can install it from the Apple Mac App Store.

 ### Compiling

 First, clone the git repository, for example via the command line: